LemoneJamTart/engineeredcompatibility/CONTRIBUTING.md

      - This works fine for Undergarden (mostly) but could be considered a bug in Undergarden

 ## Do you have a mod you want Engineered Compatibility to add compat for?
 That's great!
-Please first check that the mod is not on the list below of mods that denigrate the IE experience too much for me to add compat to.
+Please first check that the mod is not on the list below of mods that denigrate the IE experience.

 **Mods for which compat will not be added:**
  - Thermal Expansion, Integration, or any else of the Thermal [x] series